sguo429/REGEM/README.md

    --int-covar-names
    		Any column names in the input file naming the covariate(s) for which interactions should be included for adjustment (mutually exclusive with --exposure-names).

+Centering Conversion Options:

+  --center-in
+    One value of 0, 1 or 2 which represents the centering status of the GEM output file.
+0 for no centering, 1 for centering ALL exposures and covariates, and 2 for centering all the interaction covariates only.

+  --center-out
+    One value of 0, 1 or 2 which represents the centering status of the output file of REGEM.
+0 for no centering to be done, 1 to center ALL exposures and covariates, and 2 to center all the interaction covariates only.

+  --mean-value
+    Pairs of variable name to be centered and the mean value of the variable.

 ```
 </details>